 These data peer review policies also suggest that there is room for growth within the existing TOP framework.
 This level of peer review clearly does not meet the level of computational reproducibility as specified in TOP Level 3, but also clearly is more than a mandate to merely share data.
 Verifying basic quality of shared data and giving guidance to reviewers for doing this can only improve expectations and I think should be fostered.
 If a new standard between TOP Level 2 and 3 would accomplish that goal, then I think it will be worth implementing.

 There is room for growth is within the four publisher policies.
-None of the policies reach TOP Level 3 standards, which are currently being implemented by a several leaders in their fields that conduct computational reproducibility checks.
-While I do not expect that most journals will implement computational reproducibility policies in the near future, publishers should indicate principled support for such steps and should cover the actions that their journals are already conducting.
-Doing so will at least signal principled support for these steps.
+Only Wiley's highest policy includes a mention for computational reproducibility.
+Note that that Wiley policy includes a spectrum of options for peer reviewing data, only the most stringent of which complies with the criteria of TOP's highest standards.
+Other policies included in this review do not reach TOP Level 3 standards, which are currently being implemented by a several leaders in their fields that conduct computational reproducibility checks.
+While I do not expect that most journals will implement computational reproducibility policies in the near future, publishers can indicate principled support for such steps and should cover the actions that their journals are already conducting.
+Doing so will signal principled support for these steps.

 What is also clear from these policies is that most journals now have a framework to require data transparency that has a stamp of approval from their publisher.
 In the past, the absence of this approval has stalled progress toward individual journals implementing better policy.
 There are hundreds of journals that satisfy Level 1 of the TOP Guidelines, and there is no reason that number shouldn’t grow significantly from among the thousands of journals that do not.
 Without these signals from journals, author expectations for data transparency are not likely to shift en mass.
 Our mission is to help implement such practices.
 If you need guidance, or want to vet policies of a journal you manage contact me at firstname.lastname@example.org.